scrapy/scrapy/docs/topics/broad-crawls.rst

 ====================

 Concurrency is the number of requests that are processed in parallel.
-There is a global limit a per-domain limit.
+There is a global limit and a per-domain limit.

 The default global concurrency limit in Scrapy is not suitable for crawling many different  domains in parallel, so you will want to increase it.
 How much